aws/aws-emr-containers-best-practices/content/cost-optimization/docs/cost-optimization.md

 The key advantage of this process is that it enables block and shuffle data of a Spark executor that receives EC2 Spot Interruption signal to be migrated, reducing the re-computation of the Spark tasks.
 The reduction in the re-computation for the interrupted Spark tasks improves the resiliency of the system and reduces overall execution time.
 We recommend to enable node decommissioning feature because it would help to reduce the overall compute cycles when there is a Spot interruption.

 This feature is available on Amazon EMR version 6.3 and above.
-To setup this feature, add this configuration to the Spark job under the executor section:
+To set up this feature, add this configuration to the Spark job under the executor section:

 ```bash
 "spark.decommission.enabled": "true"